philnash/bulk-sms-alerts/README.md

 This repo is an example of sending one, a few and many SMS messages using the Twilio API.

+You can read about how this code all works in the [Ultimate guide to sending bulk SMS with Twilio and Node.js](https://www.twilio.com/blog/2017/12/send-bulk-sms-twilio-node-js.html).

 ## Running the code

 Clone the repo, then change into the directory: